SPAAM-community/spaam-community.github.io/spaam2/README.md

 ### Registration of Interest

-You can register your interest in attending the workshop until **31st January 2020** via [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSfiZDn7Pbl5aEUluBPZjQTqGgtr0Im30HzRyC4iq4eaf6ASag/viewform).

-Alternatively, you can contact any of the [organisers](#organising-commitee) to register.
+The register of interest form is not **CLOSED**.
+We will be contacting everyone who is interesed in the near future.

 ### Organising Commitee